DaniAbdulm/pathfinding-visualizer/README.md

 ## Description

 Pathfinding Algorithm Visualizer is a react based web application that visualizes different pathfinding algorithms (currently breadth-first search and depth-first search).
-The user can create walls and see how the algorithms find the shortest path.
+The user can create walls and see how the algorithms finds the shortest path.

 ## Table of Contents